hippylib/hippylib-hub/README.md

     git clone git@github.com:hippylib/hippylib-hub.git
     ```

-3. (One time only) Go inside the `hippylib-hub` folder, and clone `hippylib`:
+3. Build the docker image (This step needs to be repeated each time `hippylib` is updated)

     ```
-     cd hippylib-hub & git clone https://github.com/hippylib/hippylib.git
-    ```

-4. Build the docker image (This step needs to be repeated each time `hippylib` is updated)

-    ```
     sudo docker build -t hippylib/hub .
     ```

-5. Check that the image was created correctly with the command
+4. Check that the image was created correctly with the command

     ```
     sudo docker images
     ```

-6. Start the server
+5. Start the server

     ```
     sudo docker run -td -p 80:8000 --name=hippyhub hippylib/hub
     ```

-7. Check that the server is up
+6. Check that the server is up

     ```
     sudo docker ps
     ```

-8. Check messages from the server
+7. Check messages from the server

     ```
     sudo docker logs hippyhub
     ```

-9. Stop ad delete the server (always stop the server before rebuilding the docker image)
+8. Stop ad delete the server (always stop the server before rebuilding the docker image)

     ```
     sudo docker stop hippyhub & sudo docker rm hippyhub